-Governance over the Company's risk management is provided by the European Executive Risk Committee (ERC), of which the Chief Risk Officer is a member, and meets on a quarterly basis.
-The European Executive Risk Committee consists of members of senior management from of the Travelers European operations.
-The Company's CEO, Chief Risk Officer and the Head of Compliance are members of the Executive Risk

-Committee.
-The Chief Risk Officer and the Head of Compliance reports monthly to the Management Committee and quarterly to the Board Risk and Remuneration Committee and to the Board.
+Governance over the Company's risk management is provided by the ERC, of which the Chief Risk Officer is a member, and meets on a quarterly basis.
+The European Executive Risk Committee consists of members of senior management from each of the Travelers European operations.
+The Company's CEO, Chief Risk Officer and the Head of Compliance are members of the Executive Risk Committee.
+The Chief Risk Officer and the Head of Compliance reports monthly to the Management Committee, quarterly to the Board Risk and Remuneration Committee and quarterly to the Board.